Web Developer vs Software Developer Things you Need to Know

 How This Has Changed

-Node.js (released 2009) made JavaScript viable for backend development.
-By 2026, Node.js is production-standard for server-side development.
-A web developer can now handle database, API server, and frontend in the same language.
+Node.js (initially released in 2009) made JavaScript viable for backend development.
+By 2026, Node.js is one of several mainstream choices for server-side development alongside Python, Go, Java, and C#.
+A web developer can handle database, API server, and frontend in the same language if they choose.

 JavaScript is no longer "just for the browser."
-It's a full-stack language.
+It's a full-stack option — though it is far from the only popular backend choice.

 • Database: SQL (Postgres) or NoSQL (MongoDB)